TheTrio/YARDP/README.md

 # Run

 There is one optional dependency - [termcolor](https://pypi.org/project/termcolor/) for generating colored outputs.
+If you don't want colored outputs, you need not install anything.

 ```
 git clone https://github.com/TheTrio/YARDP.git